Swarovski’s ELs were the best

 The bright optics mean that these do work surprisingly well

-roosting birds until the very last of the light has gone.
-These aren’t a night
+birds until the very last of the light has gone.
+These aren’t

 I had stunning dusk views of the lights winking on across the